aws-samples/amazon-mq-samples/activemq-samples/jms-transactions/README.md

 ## Clean Up
-1. Delete the broker by running the following command `aws mq delete-broker --broker-id <BROKER-ID>` Replace `<BROKER-ID>` with the value you noted down in the previous step.
+Delete the broker by running the following command `aws mq delete-broker --broker-id <BROKER-ID>`.

+Replace `<BROKER-ID>` with the value you noted down in the previous step.

 ## Code of Conduct